A connection point is an attribute in your data model that does the following:

 - It is an attribute that enables connecting this dataset to another one using its values to make a relationship.

 Connection points are important identifiers of uniqueness within a dataset.
 For example, you must define a connecting point in each dataset that is loaded using incremental data loads.

 To connect two datasets together, define a connection point (primary key) in the first dataset, and a reference (foreign key) in the second dataset.
-Together, they form a relation - a one-directional mapping between a parent object and a child object that will reference the data in the parent object.
+Together, they form a relationship - a one-directional mapping between a parent object and a child object that will reference the data in the parent object.

 The direction of the arrow determines which dataset's data can be analyzed (sliced) by the data from the other dataset.
-For example, in the following model, the relation between the Customer and Order Lines datasets allows you to slice Quantity by Customer Name.
+For example, in the following model, the relationship between the Customer and Order Lines datasets allows you to slice Quantity by Customer Name.